How to Schedule Employees (+ Free Templates)

 Deciding how to schedule employees requires you to be in tune with how your company operates, like knowing its busiest days and months and product sales trends.
 Having insight into your employees’ needs is also important.
 The best schedules are flexible, don’t underwork or overwork employees, maximize profits, and are published well in advance.

-Follow the six steps below to start scheduling employees and download our free scheduling templates as Google Sheets or Excel files to save time (we include some video instructions for using the templates below).
+Follow the six steps below to start scheduling employees and download our free scheduling templates as Google Sheets or Excel files to save time—we even provide a video to show you how the templates work.

 To streamline the process even more, you can use scheduling software like Homebase.
 It lets you easily create work shifts for an unlimited number of employees.
 Additionally, once you create your weekly schedule, you can replicate it each week, and time calculations are done by the system to ensure overtime compliance while saving you time and reducing errors.
-The best news is that Homebase has a forever-FREE plan for businesses with only one location (with up to 20 employees).
+The best news is that Homebase has a forever-FREE plan for businesses with only one location.

 Step 1: Make a Detailed List of Employees